Zoom Health accounts at IU

 - Switch to a secure Microsoft Teams meeting; see Use Microsoft Teams to host meetings that contain protected health information (PHI).

-If you wish to revert your Zoom Health Account back to a standard account, email eLearning Design & Services Help.
+If you wish to revert your Zoom Health Account to a standard account, email eLearning Design & Services Help.